 More Than 50,000 Skulls Are Packed Into The Brno Ossuary

 In 2001, a construction crew was doing renovation work on a square in Brno, Czechia when they came across a long-forgotten ossuary buried under the Church Of St. James.
 The crew had actually rediscovered Europe’s second-largest ossuary, a burial complex containing various chambers filled with the remains of more than 50,000 people.
 It had been sitting there unknown and untouched for more than 200 years.

 Recommended reading: For further information, see these articles published around the time the ossuary was found, including one about how they asked the European Union for financial aid to restore the ossuary and how they planned to develop the ossuary.

 Upon gazing at their find for the very first time, local historian and underground explorer Aleš Svoboda remarked: “What we saw after the lighting literally stunned everyone present.
 Once void and dark space now revealed its chambers, completely filled with bones and skulls of inestimable amount.”

-Aside from the extraordinary fact that the city stumbled upon a vital piece of their own history, their timing of finding the ossuary could not have been better.
-Had the ossuary been left to continue and decay, humidity and mould would have completely ruined the bones and the complex would have collapsed at some point.
+Aside from the extraordinary fact that the city stumbled upon a vital piece of its own history, their timing of finding the ossuary could not have been better.
+Had the ossuary been left to continue and decay, humidity and mold would have completely ruined the bones and the complex would have collapsed at some point.
 Thankfully, this didn’t happen and the locals decided to undertake an effort to restore the ossuary and transform it into the dark tourist attraction it is today.

 Preserving History And Turning The Ossuary Into A Tourist Site